apache/incubator-graphar/docs/applications/out-of-core.rst

     if (!flag) break;
   }

 The file `cc_stream_example.cc`_ located inside the source tree contains the complete implementation for this algorithm.
-Also, we can only process active vertices (the vertices which are updated in the last iteration) and the corresponding edges, since an inactive vertex does not need to update its neighbors for this iteration.
+Also, we can only process active vertices (the vertices which are updated in the last iteration) and the corresponding edges for each iteration, since an inactive vertex does not need to update its neighbors.
 Please refer to `cc_push_example.cc`_ for the complete code.

 .. tip::

   In this example, two kinds of edges are used.
 The **ordered_by_source** edges are used to access all outgoing edges of an active vertex, and **ordered_by_dest** edges are used to access the incoming edges.
 In this way, all the neighbors of an active vertex can be accessed and processed.

-  Although GraphAr supports to get the outgoing (or incoming) edges of a single vertex for all adjList types, it is most efficient when the type is **ordered_by_source** (or **ordered_by_dest**) since it can avoid to read redundant data.
+  Although GraphAr supports to get the outgoing (incoming) edges of a single vertex for all adjList types, it is most efficient when the type is **ordered_by_source** (**ordered_by_dest**) since it can avoid to read redundant data.

 Breadth First Search
 ------------------------